Canadiens use big 2nd period to beat slumping Blues 5-2

+ST. LOUIS (AP) — Brendan Gallagher got a lucky bounce, and the Montreal Canadiens took over from there.

-ST. LOUIS (AP) — Brendan Gallagher, Jonathan Drouin and Nick Suzuki scored in the second period, and the Montreal Canadiens beat the St. Louis Blues 5-2 on Saturday.
+Gallagher, Jonathan Drouin and Nick Suzuki scored in the second period, and the Canadiens beat the St. Louis Blues 5-2 on Saturday.

+Gallagher picked up his fourth goal of the season 6 seconds into the second when he pounced on a loose puck off the faceoff and beat Jake Allen on a seemingly harmless shot from just inside the blue line.

+“It was a pretty fortunate goal,” Gallagher said.
+“But any time you can score the first five minutes of the period or the last five minutes, those things seem to propel you.
+They’re big momentum goals.”

 Jordan Weal and Shea Weber also scored for the Canadiens, who won for the third time in four games.
 Carey Price made 32 saves in his 325th win, passing Sean Burke for 27th on the NHL career list.

+“It seems the older I get the more it happens but I’m just thankful to have played with a lot of good teams that have helped me win those games,” Price said.

 St. Louis dropped its fourth straight game.
-Jaden Schwartz and David Perron scored for the Stanley Cup champions, and Jake Allen made 20 saves in his first home start since Jan.
+Jaden Schwartz and David Perron scored for the Stanley Cup champions, and Allen made 20 saves in his first home start since Jan.
 8.

-The Canadiens grabbed control in the second.
+The Canadiens grabbed control after Gallagher’s tiebreaking goal.

-Gallagher pounced on a loose puck off the period’s opening faceoff and beat Allen on a seemingly harmless shot from just inside the blue line just 6 seconds into the frame.

 Drouin made it 3-1 with a one-timer at 3:39.
 It was the second power-play goal of the game for Montreal, which improved to 5 for 14 on the road with the man advantage.